 Chief Executive Officer

-Dennis Farmer was raised in Shafter, California, a small farming town in Central Valley.
-At 24, Dennis took an entry level position with the State of California and promoted through the budgetary and accounting areas to become the Head of the Accounting Department for Kern Valley State Prison.
-Experiences during his tenure included activation of two prison facilities, management of budgets and fiscal policy, coordination with legislative accounting and budget affairs, internal control development and implementation, financial security audits, executive level administration of accounting, finance and budget policy.
+Dennis S. Farmer, Chief Executive Officer and Founder of Legacy Village, LLC was raised in Shafter, California, a small farming town in the Central Valley area of the State.
+At 24, he took an entry level position with the State of California and promoted through the budgetary and accounting fields to become the Head of Accounting for Kern Valley State Prison.
+Experiences during his tenure included the activation of two prisons, management of budgets and fiscal policy, coordination with legislative accounting and budgetary affairs, internal control development and implementation, financial security audits, executive level administration of accounting, finance and budget policy.

-“It is with an unapologetic faith in God, and a daily adherence to the 12 steps, that I remain sober – just for today, and that I’m able to actively participate in the work of Legacy Village, and in Life.
-According to Dennis, “Through the services we offer I’m able to give back, the solution that I found, to others who still suffer.
-We’re not just providing help or a way to get clean or sober – we’re giving people a change to recreate a Legacy, for them and their families.”
+Legacy Village soon became a primary professional pursuit.
+Since that time, it has developed into an exemplary model for addiction treatment and recovery services.
+“We are proud of our commitment to individualized care, and we are proud to be part of so many success stories” said Mr. Farmer.
+“It is with an unapologetic faith in God, and a daily adherence to the 12 steps, that I remain sober – just for today, and that I’m able to actively participate in the work of Legacy Village, and in life.”
+According to Mr. Farmer, “Through the services we offer I’m able to give back, give away the solution that I found to others who still suffer.
+We’re not just providing help or a way to get clean or sober – we’re giving people a chance to recreate a Legacy, for them and their families.”

 Today Mr. Farmer is remarried to wife Erica, and together they are raising a blended family with three daughters, Leila, Alyssa and Emily and son Anthony.
 Mr. Farmer, in addition to his leadership of Legacy Village, is an active member of the Vanguard Christian Center where he serves on the Board of Directors.
 He remains active in the recovery community and local advocacy for increased access to drug and alcohol treatment.